muety/wakapi/README.md

 ## 📦 Data Export

 You can export your coding activity from Wakapi to CSV in the form of raw heartbeats.
-While there is no way to accomplish this directly through the web UI, we provide an easy-to-use Python [script](scripts/download_heartbeats.py) instead.
+While there is no way to achieve this directly through the web UI, we provide an easy-to-use Python [script](scripts/download_heartbeats.py) instead.

 ```bash